 Additionally, he is a board member of Facebook and served on the board of Microsoft from 2007 to 2012.

-Reed Hastings has not been actively trading shares of Netflix during the last ninety days.
+Reed Hastings has not been actively trading shares of Netflix within the last three months.
 Most recently, Reed Hastings sold 437,311 shares of the business's stock in a transaction on Monday, December 21st.
 The shares were sold at an average price of $527.26, for a transaction totalling $230,576,597.86.
 Following the completion of the sale, the chief executive officer now directly owns 41,097 shares of the company's stock, valued at $21,668,804.22.